 15. Smack on some finger licking good barbecue

-Have you been to Memphis, Tennessee?
-What was your favorite thing to do?
+Have you been?
+What were your favorite Memphis things to do?
 Any suggestions for a first-timer?

 Disclaimer: This post contains affiliate links, if you book through our link we will receive a small commission at no additional cost to you.
 Thank you for help supporting the blog.